chapel-lang/chapel/doc/rst/language/spec/statements.rst

       5

-The control-flow declaration *ctrl-decl*, when used in a while-do loop, works similarly to how it does in a conditional statement.
+The control-flow declaration *ctrl-decl*, when used in a while-do loop, works similarly to how it does in a conditional statement (:ref:`The_Conditional_Statement`).
 It declares a variable whose scope is the loop body.
-Its *expression* must be of a class type and is considered to evaluate to ``true`` when its value is not ``nil``.
+Its *expression* must be of a class type.
+If it evaluates to ``nil``, the loop exits.
+Otherwise its value is stored in the declared variable, the loop body is executed, and the control returns to evaluating the expression again.
-If the expression's type is ``borrowed`` or  ``unmanaged``, the variable being declared stores the expression's value and the variable's type is the non-nilable variant (:ref:`Nilable_Classes`) of the expression's type.
-Otherwise the variable stores a borrow of the expression's value (:ref:`Class_Lifetime_and_Borrows`) and has the non-nillable ``borrowed`` counterpart of the expression's type.
+If the expression's type is ``borrowed`` or  ``unmanaged``, the variable's type is its non-nilable variant (:ref:`Nilable_Classes`).
+Otherwise the variable stores a borrow of the expression's value (:ref:`Class_Lifetime_and_Borrows`), and its type is the non-nilable ``borrowed`` counterpart of the expression's type.
 The variable can be modified within the loop body if it is declared with the ``var`` keyword.
-The expression may be evaluated repeatedly as if it were used as the while-expression without the declaration.

 .. _The_For_Loop: